 And, of course, most contacts dropped out before attending a retreat.
 Of all those who visited a Moonie centre at least once, not one in two-hundred remained in the movement two years later.
 With failure rates exceeding 99.5%, it comes as no surprise that full-time Moonie membership in the U.S. never exceeded a few thousand.
 And this was one of the most New Religious Movements of the era!”

-So if mind control exists, then more people would have joined and remained in the Unification Church because that is exactly what the “brainwashing” was supposed to do, right?
-It was supposed to make these people do things as Moonies against their own self interests and better judgment.
+This scientific study shows that if mind control exists, then more people would have joined and remained in the Unification Church because that is exactly what the “brainwashing” was supposed to do, right?
+It was supposed to make these people do things that the Moonies wanted them to do against their own self interests and better judgment.

 Yet with a 99.5% drop out rate, that was obviously not happening.